miztch/4uto5top/README.md

 ## What this Lambda function does
 - stop all EC2 instances
 - stop all RDS instances
-- terminate EC2 instances in all AutoScaling groups
+- terminate EC2 instances in all AutoScaling groups (by changing group size)

 This function is triggered by EventBridge Event, and affects to the resources in the region deployed.